Last Updated-December 9, 2025

 Types of Drip Marketing Channels

 SMS drip marketing means sending automatic text messages to people one after another, over time.
-These messages are sent based on what the user does, like: sign up, purchase, abandon cart, or becomes inactive.
-These are pre-planned series of SMS reminders, delivered at the right time.
+These messages are sent based on what the user does, like: sign up, purchase, abandon cart, or become inactive.
+These are a pre-planned series of SMS reminders, delivered at the right time.

-A WhatsApp drip is again a series of pre-planned WhatsApp messages that automatically go to a person over a fix period.
+A WhatsApp drip is again a series of pre-planned WhatsApp messages that automatically go to a person over a fixed period.
 It could be useful info, reminders, offers, step-by-step, or just an engagement message.
-Brands use WhatsApp drips as it is more personal than email, has faster open & read rate, great for follow-ups & reminders, and encourage people toward buying.
+Brands use WhatsApp drips as it is more personal than email, has a faster open & read rate, is great for follow-ups & reminders, and encourages people toward buying.

 A push drip is a series of automatic push notifications (the small pop-up messages you get on your phone or browser) sent over time to keep users engaged.
 A push drip gently nudges users without needing them to open WhatsApp or email.
-Brands use push drips as it has quick visibility, great for reminders, alerts, or updates, works even if users don’t check email or WhatsApp.
+Brands use push drips as they have quick visibility, are great for reminders, alerts, or updates, and work even if users don’t check email or WhatsApp.

 A chatbot drip is a series of automated messages sent through chat platforms like Facebook Messenger, WhatsApp, or website chatbots.
 It’s like having a smart robot conversation that guides users automatically over time.
 Brands use chatbot drips as these are quick, interactive, and personal; more engaging as user can reply instantly, great for support services, and works 24/7.